ansonmez/5g_llm_ilab_demo/README.md

-# nlocking the Potential of Large Language Models for 5G with InstructLab: Enhancing Knowledge and Uptime
+# Unlocking the Potential of Large Language Models for 5G with InstructLab: Enhancing Knowledge and Uptime

 Written by: A. Sonmez in collaboration with S.Molnar